mlatcl/mlatcl.github.io/_projects/evaluation-of-dataflow-for-ml-deployment.md

   the underlying reasons for these challenges to arise?", and proposes that the problem lies with the modern trend of building software systems as microservices.'
-featured_image: /assets/uploads/shamin-haky-uhx-ghppcdg-unsplash.jpg
+image: shamin-haky-uhx-ghppcdg-unsplash.jpg
 people:
   - andrei-paleyes
-  - christian-cabrera-jojoa
+  - christian-cabrera
-  - neil-lawrence
+  - neil-d-lawrence
 publications:
   - towards-better-data-discovery-and-collection-with-flow-based-programming
 ---